camsys/oneclick_refernet/README.md

 ## Sample Usage
 Open a rails console in your project and then execute:
 ```
-include OneclickRefernet::RefernetServices
+include OneclickRefernet
-rs = RefernetService.new('<YOUR REFERNET API KEY>')
+rs = OneclickRefernet::RefernetService.new('<YOUR REFERNET API KEY>')
 response = rs.search_keyword('hospital')
 ```